rachitnigam/rachitnigam.com/content/post/transpiler.md

 ## Lie #2: Transpilers are Simple

-BabelJS is arguably one of the first "transpilers" that was developed so that people could experiment with JavaScript's (ECMAScript's to the pedantic) new language features that did not yet have browser implementations.
+BabelJS is arguably one of the first "transpilers" that was developed so that people could experiment with JavaScript's{% footnote() %} ECMAScript's if you're pedantic like me. {% end %}
+new language features that did not yet have browser implementations.
 For example, ES6 added support for generators (similar to those in Python) but a lot of browser frontends did not support them.
 Generators are pretty nice: